aazizmegna/Lung-api/README.md

 # Lung-api

-This is build using #FastAPI.
+This is build using Fast API.

-To get started fing all the required libraries to install in required.txt file
+To start, find all the required libraries to install in the required.txt file